raspberry-pi-maker/VoIP-related-codes/FreeSWITCH/Useful Scenario/attended_transfer.md

 1. Let's create the following scenario first.
 2. Call FreeSWITCH line 07047378800 from external trunk 01090224600.
 2. Extension 5007 answers a call from external line 01090224600.
-3. 5007 performs an attended transfer to 5006.
+3. 5007 press *3 to perform an attended transfer.

 To do this, first create a dial plan as follows.